The Get Up Kids: Breakup and solo activity (2004–2008)

-Matt Pryor continued as part of The New Amsterdams, an acoustic alt-country group he had formed in 2000, expanding its sound and solidifying its previously revolving-door lineup.
-In 2007 he formed The Terrible Twos, a children's band that has released two albums on Vagrant Records.
+Matt Pryor continued as part of the New Amsterdams, an acoustic alt-country group he had formed in 2000, expanding its sound and solidifying its previously revolving-door lineup.
+In 2007 he formed the Terrible Twos, a children's band that has released two albums on Vagrant Records.
 Regarding the decision to make a children's album directly after the split, Pryor said "I wanted to do it anyway because I have kids and I want to write songs for them, but nobody is going to be like 'this isn't as good as the old stuff.'
 It's immune to punk criticism."
-In July 2008, he refocused his efforts on a solo career with the release of Confidence Man, an alt-country release similar in sound to The New Amsterdams.
-After his second album, May Day, Pryor announced that he would be formally disbanding The New Amsterdams in favor of his solo career, concluding the band's tenure with the release of Outroduction, a B-sides compilation.
+In July 2008, he refocused his efforts on a solo career with the release of Confidence Man.
+After his second album, May Day, Pryor announced that he would be formally disbanding the New Amsterdams in favor of his solo career, concluding the band's tenure with the release of Outroduction, a B-sides compilation.

-Jim Suptic went on to form Blackpool Lights with former members of Butterglory and The Creature Comforts.
-The band released their debut album This Town's Disaster in 2006, consisted largely of songs Suptic wrote for The Get Up Kids but never recorded.
+Jim Suptic went on to form Blackpool Lights with former members of Butterglory and the Creature Comforts.
+The band released their debut album This Town's Disaster in 2006, consisted largely of songs Suptic wrote for the Get Up Kids but never recorded.
 The album was released on Curb Appeal Records, an independent label Suptic founded with former Get Up Kids collaborator and local musician Alex Brahl.
-The label released albums by Smoking Popes and The New Amsterdams, but dissolved sometime in 2008.
+The label released albums by Smoking Popes and the New Amsterdams, but dissolved sometime in 2008.
 The exact reasons why were never revealed, but Suptic said only that it "blew up in [his] face."
 After the closure of the label, Suptic began working at Home Depot to support his family.

-After the breakup of The Get Up Kids, James Dewees began performing New Found Glory as their touring keyboardist, having previously played on their 2003 album Catalyst.
+After the breakup of the Get Up Kids, James Dewees began performing with New Found Glory as their touring keyboardist, having previously played on their 2003 album Catalyst.
 As he traveled relentlessly, his ongoing struggles with alcohol and drug abuse worsened.
 After moving to New York City, he began to attend rehab, a process which would inspire the fifth Reggie and the Full Effect album, Last Stop: Crappy Town.
 After another brief tour opening for Hellogoodbye in 2006, he joined My Chemical Romance as their full-time touring keyboardist and later becoming a full time member.